mresti/devfest-app/README.md

 Current progress
 ---
+GDG Granada team and GDG Mallorca team were started working to custom this app.

 Work was started by [Alex Korovyansky](http://github.com/korovyansk) at August 2, 2014.

 Basic modification is [already](https://github.com/GDGOmsk/devfest-app/commit/52066ba5ef8fa013dd0661fda9681fd332f83002) [done](https://github.com/GDGOmsk/devfest-app/releases).
 Also here in GDG Omsk several Android devs have expressed interest in contribution to the project.
 So we have nice roadmap for [August](https://github.com/GDGOmsk/devfest-app/issues?q=is%3Aopen+is%3Aissue+milestone%3AAugust+sort%3Acreated-asc)!